Skip to content

 Summary

-OpenSSH Server is a secure way to manage your Windows 11 computer remotely.
-You can install it via Settings or PowerShell.
-Remember to start the service in the Services console and configure your firewall.
-For maximum security, use key-based authentication instead of passwords.
-For more details, visit the official Microsoft OpenSSH documentation.” }
+Setting up OpenSSH Server on Windows 11 gives you a safe way to control your PC from afar.
+You can install it through Settings or PowerShell, then just start the service and check your firewall.
+For better security, use key-based logins instead of passwords.

 Was this guide helpful?